Youssef-Elkady/Launch-Page-A-B-testing/README.md

 ## Methods used:

-1: Loading Data sets
+1: Loading Datasets into a pandas dataframe
-2: Cleaning the Data sets
+2: Cleaning the Dataframe
 3: Building a hypothesis
 4: Simulating the data to check the hypothesis
 5: Interpreting the finidings to conclude their statistical and practical significance